marihirvi/warehelper/README.md

 * [Axios](https://github.com/axios/axios) - Promise based HTTP client for the browser and node.js.
 * [Lodash](https://github.com/lodash/lodash) - A JavaScript utility library delivering consistency, modularity, performance, & extras.

-## Code style and tests
+## Tests and code style

-The application follows the [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript) with [ESLint](https://eslint.org/).
 Automated tests have been written for some of the components with [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) and [Jest](https://github.com/facebook/jest) and can be run with the `npm test` command.
+The application code follows the [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript) with [ESLint](https://eslint.org/).